-I’ve been writing notes to comics’ letterpages on a fairly regular basis for a year or two.
+I’ve been writing notes to comics’ letterpages on a fairly regular basis for a few years.
 Mostly I do this because I realized that while I could write online reviews, I would probably have more of a direct line to the people that make the comics, and thus an ever-so-slightly greater influence on what they make, if I just wrote in directly.

 I write about all kinds of things–I happily fan-gush over great issues; I talk about the particular writers and artists on a book; I criticize stuff that should never have been published; I try to point out when characters from marginalized backgrounds, especially women, are used well or used poorly.

 I tend to write to Marvel, since that’s the majority of comics I get, but I also make a point of writing to smaller publishers that may get less feedback.

 I’ve had seven letters published so far: in Fantastic Four vol. 6, #s 12, 25, 30, and 41; Grendel: Devil’s Odyssey #s 3 and 7 (the latter being running across two pages below); and Spider-woman vol. 6, # 5.

 I was also given a special mention in Avengers Forever vol. 2, #4, for a contest to name all the characters on the cover.
 (I had jokingly used a variant cover that displayed numerous costumes for the Scarlet Witch, so I just sent in a diagram noting all the instances of the Scarlet Witch on the cover.
 Both that letters page and my diagram are included below.)